artix75/psyc/doc/markdown/macros.md

 #define PS_PADDING_SAME -1
 ```

 Automatically determine padding in order to make the output size the same as the input size (padding = filter_width / 2).
-Stride must be 1, filter_height must be 1 or the same of filer_width and filter_width must be odd.
+Stride must be 1, filter_height must be 1 or the same of filter_width and filter_width must be odd.

 ### PS_PARAM_BIAS